Viva is powered by Vocal.

 In short, it describes the act of depicting women in a patriarchal perspective that objectifies them as sexual objects from which the male viewer derives pleasure.

-Mulvey theorizes that the asymmetry of power between this is a dominating force in art, specifically cinema.
+Mulvey theorizes that the imbalance of power between the sexes is a dominant force in art, specifically cinema.
 It is through this male gaze that man emerges as the dominant power, and woman is projected as a passive object for his active gaze, without the slightest importance to the story.

 Mulvey explains that any view of film perpetuates the patriarchal structure, whether it be through the implicit gaze of the camera as it records the events in the film, the male protagonist’s perspective, or the gaze of the audience who is subjugated to following the story through the male protagonist’s eyes.